 Sources of Stress

-Nathalie uses a unique combination of two energy healing styles known as Acupuncture and BodyTalk.
-These two techniques are seamlessly woven into a flowing style that allow for whole body healing on the physical, biochemical, emotional, and spiritual level.
-Acupuncture and BodyTalk are holistic therapies that allow the body’s energy systems to be re-synchronized so they can operate as nature intended.
+Nathalie uses a unique combination of acupuncture meridian therapy, qi gong energy work, and acupressure to access the healing grid of the body.
+These techniques are seamlessly woven into a flowing style that allow for whole body healing on the physical, biochemical, emotional, and spiritual level.
+Acupuncture, acupressure, and qi gong are holistic therapies that allow the body’s energy systems to be re-synchronized so they can operate as nature intended.
 Each system, cell, and atom is in constant communication with each other at all times.
 Through exposure to the stresses of day-to-day life, however, these lines of communication can become compromised or disconnected, which then leads to a decline in physical, emotional and/or mental well-being.
 Reconnecting these lines of communication enables the body’s internal mechanisms to function at optimal levels, thus repairing and preventing disease while rapidly accelerating the healing process.
-Acupuncture and BodyTalk are state-of-the-art approaches to integrative mind/body medicine.
-By combining Western medicine’s scientifically supported research in fields such as neuroscience, epigenetics, and psychoneuroimmunology along with a large number of highly recognized ancient healing methods, such as Traditional Chinese Medicine and Acupuncture, yoga and meditation philosophies, Chiropractic, consciousness studies and Energy Psychology, the automatic, self-guided healing process that is part of the body’s inborn intelligence is stimulated to maintain balance within the body-mind complex.
+These are state-of-the-art approaches to integrative mind/body medicine.
+By combining Western medicine’s scientifically supported research in fields such as neuroscience, epigenetics, and psychoneuroimmunology along with a large number of highly recognized ancient healing methods, such as Traditional Chinese Medicine and Acupuncture, yoga and taoist philosophies, consciousness studies and Energy Psychology, the automatic, self-guided healing process that is part of the body’s inborn intelligence is stimulated to maintain balance within the body-mind complex.

 Acupuncture is based on the concept of Qi (also spelled Ki or Chi).
 Qi (pronounced chee) is a subtle energy or vital force that separates the living from the dead.
 One’s good health depends on the balanced flow of Qi, or vital force, throughout the meridians.
 The meridians form a highly complex and invisible network transporting and directing Qi to every part of the body.
 The meridian network influences all the body systems: skeletal, muscular, glandular, circulatory, digestive, respiratory, urinary, reproductive, and nervous.
 When the Qi flows smoothly and harmoniously through the meridians, each bodily system and organ interacts with all the other systems and organs harmoniously.
 The Chinese model of meridians and Qi flow is the oldest holistic model of health.